dxos/dxos/codec-protobuf/codec-protobuf/README.md

 ## Toolchain

-This package is (and will NOT) be using toolchain, because the toolchain depends on this package.
+This package must NOT use `toolchain` to avoid cyclic dependencies.